mlocati/pixel2to9/README.md

 If you add a new block converter, please remember to add it to the `Converters` array defined in the `src/Conversion/Converter.ts` file.

+### Updating the published app

+The app is (re)created automatically everytime something is pushed to the repository: you only have to code, the dirty work will be done automatically :wink:.